Qwintel-Org/reefguard/README.md

 3. **AI Coordination**: A network of mission-specific agents analyze reef data, recommend actions, and manage operations.
 4. **Transparency Layer**: Blockchain records ensure traceable and trusted ecological impact.

-## ⚙️ Smart Contract

-- Language: Solidity
-- Platform: Avalanche (C-Chain)
-- Current Status: ✅ Logic Complete | 🟡 Testnet Deployment Pending
-- Contract Address (to be added post-deployment): `0x...`
-- Features:
-  - NFT minting with royalty logic
-  - Donation routing to climate causes
-  - Metadata link to coral zones and artists
+---

 ## 🧠 Intelligence Framework

-ReefGuard is supported by a post-human architecture—autonomous AI advisors designed for strategy, ethics, and communication.
+ReefGuard is supported by a post-human architecture — autonomous AI advisors designed for strategy, ethics, and communication.

 > Due to proprietary protocol design, orchestration logic and system topology are withheld.
 Inquiries under NDA may be directed to the founder.

-Sample functions include:
+**Key functions:**
-- **Ethical AI governance**
+- Ethical AI governance
-- **Environmental analytics**
+- Environmental analytics
-- **Narrative synthesis**
+- Narrative synthesis
-- **Legal/IP risk analysis**
+- Legal/IP risk analysis

+---

 ## 📂 Repo Structure